Reserve Deputy Sheriff

 Nature of Work

-Under general supervision, performs routine patrol, law enforcement and investigative duties.
+Under general supervision, performs technical work of moderate difficulty in law enforcement and investigative duties.
+This position has department specific responsibility.

 Experience & Education

-This classification requires the applicant to successfully complete a background check, physical, psychological, polygraph examination, and drug test prior to appointment; must be 21 years of age and a United States citizen; and must possess and maintain a valid driver’s license.
+This classification requires the applicant to successfully complete a background check, physical, psychological, polygraph examination, and drug test prior to appointment; must be 21 years of age and a United States citizen; and must possess and maintain a valid driver’s license; must be willing to submit to random drug testing.

 The above information is intended to describe the general nature of this position and is not to be considered a complete statement of duties, responsibilities and requirements.